amu277/Projects_DataScience_ParisSaclay/README.md

 spark_fpgrowth = An example using pySpark to apply mapReduce and an association mining algorithm available in Spark to cluster authors that frequently published scientific papers together.

-Betfair = Miscellaneous project done in my free time extracting market data from the Premier League in order to infer outcomes of football/soccer matches.